StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="Introduction - The Essence of God"
 header-title="Q: We say God dwells in this unapproachable light that no one has seen nor ever can see.
 What then of cases in scripture where people seem to have \"seen God?\""
 %}}

+### Theophany > All Old Testament Theophanies are in fact Christophanies {#theophany-all-old-testament-theophanies-are-in-fact-christophanies}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament-introduction/#definition-of-theophany-and-christophany"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament - Introduction" header-title="Definition of Theophany and Christophany"
+%}}

 ## Translation {#translation}